Supported Thread features

 The Thread 1.2 Specification support has the following limitation:

 Due to code size limitation, the combination of complete set of Thread 1.2 features with the Bluetooth® LE multiprotocol support is not possible for the nRF52833 DKs.

 For more information about this Thread version, see the official Thread 1.3.0 Features White Paper.

-Thread 1.3 Specification introduces DNS-SD Service Registration Protocol, which lets devices advertise the fact that they provide services while avoiding the use of multicast in the discovery. nRF Connect SDK provides the required SRP client functionality.
+Thread 1.3 Specification introduces DNS-SD Service Registration Protocol, which lets devices advertise the fact that they provide services while avoiding the use of multicast in the discovery.
+The nRF Connect SDK provides the required SRP client functionality.

-While nRF Connect SDK has had TCP support through Zephyr (IP stack supported features), the Thread 1.3 Specification defines a set of parameters and features that make TCP more efficient for the limited IEEE 802.15.4 networks.
+While the nRF Connect SDK has had TCP support through Zephyr (IP stack supported features), the Thread 1.3 Specification defines a set of parameters and features that make TCP more efficient for the limited IEEE 802.15.4 networks.
 An alternative TCP stack implementation incorporated from the OpenThread project can be enabled by users working on Thread-based TCP applications.

-Transport Control Protocol (TCP) as defined by the Thread 1.3 Specification is only supported in experimental mode by nRF Connect SDK.
+Transport Control Protocol (TCP) as defined by the Thread 1.3 Specification is only supported in experimental mode by the nRF Connect SDK.